This online course is for university faculty and staff who want to work in greater balance. In this course, we will talk about:

 Beth's writing explores intersections of yoga and social justice.
 Her most recent books address how she has integrated mindfulness into her feminist teaching.
 She is currently writing a book on Mindful Feminism--how yoga and mindfulness can help us more holistically live our feminism.
 Her writing also critically examines the dangers of too easily glorifying mindfulness without more carefully examining how it, too, can be complicit in oppression.

-Beth is the Director of the Women's Studies Program and Professor in the Ethnic and Women's Studies Department at St. Cloud State University.
+Beth is the Director of the Gender & Women's Studies Program and Professor in the Ethnic, Gender, and Women's Studies Department at St. Cloud State University.
 She is also a 500-hour registered yoga teacher and an Ayurvedic Yoga Specialist.
 Her book, Integrating Mindfulness into Anti-Oppression Pedagogy: Social Justice in Higher Education, was published by Routledge.